**This post may contain affiliate links. You can find the disclosure policy here.**

 Hoto Cocoa has just transferred to a new school in a new town.

-She accidentally gets lost while trying to find the place she will be staying in and stumbles across a cafe called ‘Rabbit House’.
+She accidentally gets lost while trying to find the place she will be staying in.
+She comes across a cafe called ‘Rabbit House’.
 Excitedly, she enters thinking inside she will get to cuddle many furry rabbits.
 However, upon entering ‘Rabbit House’ she discovers it is also the Kafuu residence where she is to stay for the duration of her studies.

 Cocoa’s contract says that while staying in the Kafuu residence she is to help out around the home, so she in turn, begins working alongside the granddaughter of the cafe owner, Kafuu Chino, in ‘Rabbit House’.